sebemery/Cross-Consistency-Prostate/README.md

 The results are displayed for each domains with the comparison of the ground-truth, single-site training and joint multiple sites training.
 ![alt text](https://raw.githubusercontent.com/sebemery/Cross-Consistency-Prostate/main/images/results.PNG)

-Results shown here are not satisfactory, whcih might be due to the architecture of the segmentation network (PSP-resnet network).
+Results shown here are not satisfactory, which might be due to the architecture of the segmentation network (PSP-resnet network).
 We hypothesize that by changing to a segmentation network well-known in medical problem could enhanced the results.
 The code provide the UNET network, but there has been no time to really explore it.